paglobal/augmented-tabflow/README.md

 ### Important

-- consider adding ability to import tabs independent of tab groups
-- add onUpdated changelog page
-- add button in window to move whole window to another window
-- preserve state of session trees after modifications
+- preserve state of session trees after modifications (by replacing `until` with new custom directive)
 - show info alerts at the beginning of some actions and consider not hiding their modals
+- open changelog page on extension update
+- make session trees and other dialog trees react to the necessary app state changes
 - support moving pinned and ungrouped tab groups to new windows
-- add more info on stub page. eg. "Your page is loading...
-Click here to reload"
-- make session trees and other dialog trees react to the necessary app state changes
-- check to see if last session is equal to current unsaved session and/or reconcile pinned tabs functionality to work with unsaved sessions
-- try removing all old session tabs at once when switching sessions
-- work on focus states for tree items after dialog interactions
 - fix favicon nonsense with `keyed` directive
 - fix perpetual loading states of tab icons
 - implement recently closed tab groups feature
-- implement ability to sort sessions alphabetically or by date added
+- add new tab button in toolbar
 - fix accessibility issues relating to keyboard navigation in `TreeItem` component (enter should cause element click and other focus related issues)
+- (maybe) add button in window to move whole window to another window
+- (maybe) add more info on stub page. eg. "Your page is loading...
+Click here to reload"
+- (maybe) adding ability to import tabs independent of tab groups
+- (maybe) implement ability to sort sessions alphabetically or by date added
+- try removing all old session tabs at once when switching sessions
+- work on focus states for tree items after dialog interactions
 - type drag-and-drop code
 - general code inspection and refactoring
 - refine fallback code
-- (if necessary) add alerts for action start and action complete
 - inspect and verify types across entire codebase
 - refine and organise text. look for anything in quotation marks like "Error!" and such. make use of full stops
-- remove all unused imports
-- (maybe) organise all imports
+- organise imports
 - use `Array<T>` to type arrays
 - use `await` anywhere it makes sense. don't use `async-await` in array filter functions though
 - type `setStorageData`, `subscribeToStorageData` and `getStorageData` for automatic inference